Koredotcom/docs/docs/gale/playground/explore-other-actions-to-perform-in-the-prompt-playground.md

 * Click **as prompt** or **as Gen AI node** as per your requirement and the experiment is copied.

-## Restore a prompt version using the history
+## Restore a Prompt Version using the History

 You can review the timeline of prompts and their corresponding generated outputs, complete with date and time stamps.
 Additionally, you can restore a prompt from this section, enabling you to utilize it and implement any necessary modifications, thereby saving considerable time compared to creating a new prompt from scratch.